UTC --:--:--

 Endpoint unlocks

 Higher tiers unlock additional surface area.
-A 402 PAYMENT_REQUIRED response means the endpoint exists but your tenant's plan doesn't include it.
+A 402 PAYMENT_REQUIRED or 403 PLAN_UPGRADE_REQUIRED response means the endpoint exists but your tenant's plan doesn't include it.

 Free